maximevaillancourt/maximevaillancourt.github.io/_posts/2020-08-13-did-the-alphabet-change-or-what.md

 > **Aside**
 >
-> [`String#casecmp`](https://ruby-doc.org/core-2.7.1/String.html#method-i-casecmp) is a built-in Ruby method that "returns -1, 0, +1, or nil depending on whether the object on which it's called is less than, equal to, or greater than the function argument", and it does so in case-insensitive fashion.
+> [`String#casecmp`](https://ruby-doc.org/core-2.7.1/String.html#method-i-casecmp) is a built-in Ruby method that returns `-1`, `0`, `1`, or `nil` depending on whether the object on which it's called is less than, equal to, or greater than the function argument, and it does so in case-insensitive fashion.
 Here are a few simple examples of how it behaves:
 >
 > ```rb
 > "aBcDeF".casecmp("abcde")     #=> 1